duckdb/dbt-duckdb/README.md

 FROM 's3://my-bucket/my-sources/source1.parquet'
 ```

-If one of the source tables deviates from the pattern or needs some other special handling, then the `external_location` can also be set on the `meta`
+If one of the source tables deviates from the pattern or needs some other special handling, then the `external_location` can also be set on the `config`
 options for the table itself, for example:

 ```
 sources:
   - name: external_source
-    meta:
+    config:
       external_location: "s3://my-bucket/my-sources/{name}.parquet"
     tables:
       - name: source1
       - name: source2
-        meta:
+        config:
           external_location: "read_parquet(['s3://my-bucket/my-sources/source2a.parquet', 's3://my-bucket/my-sources/source2b.parquet'])"
 ```